bahmutov/locha/README.md

 * If any tests failed during the first run, rerun just these failing tests with extra environment variables.
 For example we can turn on verbose logging.

 The demo below shows `locha` in action.
-Second round of testing is triggered because test "failing spec B" fails, and is rerun with `{"DEBUG":"failing"}` additional environment variable set.
+First round has all the tests with just a few `console.log` statements.
+Second round of testing is triggered because test "failing spec B" fails, and is rerun with `{"DEBUG":"failing"}` additional environment variable set, which produces a lot more output.

 ```text
 $ npm run demo